The Bankrate promise

 Autumn is here and the holidays are mere weeks away, but there’s not much to celebrate about the mortgage rate climate right now.
-As of mid-October, Bankrate’s benchmark 30-year fixed-rate mortgage averaged over 7 percent, more than double compared to this time last year.
+As of mid-October, Bankrate’s benchmark mortgage rate averaged over 7 percent, more than double compared to this time last year.

 “The speed with which mortgage rates have increased in recent months has been whiplash-inducing and the cumulative effect — from near 3 percent at the beginning of the year to near 7 percent now — would’ve seemed laughably unlikely at the beginning of the year,” says Greg McBride, chief financial analyst for Bankrate.
 “Inflation running at 40-year highs will do that.”

 As a new month kicks off and the Federal Reserve meets once again, we asked the experts to offer their thoughts on the rate landscape in the next 30 days.

 ‘One of the most volatile periods in decades’

 The mortgage rate trend we’ve observed over the past few months shows no signs of letting up in November, with record inflation — and the Fed’s steps to address it — still one of the main culprits.
 (To be sure, 43 percent of economists in a recent survey by Bankrate believe we’re not out of the woods in terms of inflationary pressure.)

 For November, McBride forecasts rates to reach 7 percent to 7.25 percent for a 30-year mortgage and between 6.2 percent and 6.4 percent for a 15-year loan.